Okimoka/Okimoka.github.io/_posts/2025-02-08-welcome-to-jekyll.markdown

 $\frac{A(x^{\prime},x)}{A(x,x^{\prime})}=\frac{P(x^{\prime})}{P(x)}\frac{g(x\mid x^{\prime})}{g(x^{\prime}\mid x)}$

 This is in order to fulfil the _detailed balance_ property (i.e. it should be equally likely to transition from $x$ to $x'$ as it is to transition from $x'$ to $x$), as well as the uniqueness property of the stationary distribution.
-One choice for $A(x',x)$ which fulfils the equation is:
+One common choice (and also ours) for $A(x',x)$ which fulfils the equation is:

 $A(x^{\prime},x)=\mathrm{min}\left(1,{\frac{P(x^{\prime})}{P(x)}}{\frac{g(x\mid x^{\prime})}{g(x^{\prime}\mid x)}}\right)$